decretist/Dissertation/Chapter3/chapter3.md

 Foucault has a reputation for using esoteric vocabulary in his writing---his critics would say jargon---in a way that many historians find objectionable.
 The technical use of the term "author function" is a case in point.
-The idea that he is attempting to convey, however, is relatively straightforward.
+However, the idea that he is attempting to convey is relatively straightforward.
 Abstract away the biographical details about the author from the work that the *idea* of the author does for us when we read a text, and what remains is the author function.
-Ironically, given the rather avant-garde reputation that is still attached to his name at least in the English-speaking world, Foucault derives the substantive content of the idea of the author function almost entirely from Jerome (†420).
+Ironically, given the rather avant-garde reputation that is still attached to his name, at least in the English-speaking world, Foucault derives the substantive content of the idea of the author function almost entirely from Jerome (†420).